Break-Through-Tech-AI-Team-Polyphenols/Team-Polyphenols/README.md

 ---

 ## Next Steps & Future Improvements
-- [ ] Improve our accuracy throug hyperparameters
+- [ ] Improve our accuracy through hyperparameters
 - [ ] Utilize data augmentation to futrther train and optimize our model